Construction Law Litigation Solicitors

 Who We Can Help

-Helix Law are specialist solicitors who can help all parties involved in a construction project and offer a full range of legal services.
+Our experienced construction dispute solicitors can help all parties involved in a construction project and offer a full range of legal services.
 These include strategic and targeted advice at the contract negotiation stage through to the different options of building dispute resolution and ultimately commercial litigation if legal action is the route of last resort.

 Why Choose Helix Law?